PixxxeL/box2d-js-port-fork/README.md

 of [Box2D Physics Engine](http://box2d.org/) for Javascript.
 Port was created by Ando Yasushi (sorry if i'm wrong) and located at http://box2d-js.sourceforge.net/index.html where was some more information.
+Original lib written by Erin Catto and others.

 I found some features of this port is inconvenient and try to correct it.